Opetushallitus/koski-mydata/README.md

    * Configure environment variables in one place
    * User should be able to give permission in Opintopolku to share data

-### Tests
-   * Find a part-time student and test that the 'osaAikaisuusjaksot' is available.
-(080598-2684)

 ### Running & Deploying

    * Read aws profile name from command line